placebeyondtheclouds/rpi-cdrom-emulator-build/README.md

 What's the **difference** between my build and the pre-compiled image at https://github.com/tjmnmk/gadget_cdrom/releases ?

 - **exfat** instead of fat32 for the storage (support for files larger than 4GB)
-- Fully manual build on the official release of the OS **to avoid any potential security risks**
+- Fully manual build with OTS hardware on the official release of the OS **to avoid any potential security risks and supply chain attacks**
 - Most **recent** release of Raspberry Pi OS Lite
 - LCD display instead of OLED.
 It's not better or cheaper, it's just because I had bought the wrong part, and had to change the code to make it work.
-What do I do with all the real estate on the display?
-Add CPU load, temperature and free space **indicators**, of course.
 - **中文字体** (in file names also, but only when copying directly to the image mounted on the host computer)

+## usage

+the usage is the same as in [the original project](https://github.com/tjmnmk/gadget_cdrom):

+- Key1 - Activate selected image
+- Key2 - Deactivate image
+- Key3 - Change mode (HDD storage / ISO CDROM / ISO pendrive)
+- Joystick Down - next image
+- Joystick Up - previous image
+- Joystick Left - shutdown / power on

 ## Build pictures